Greetings to all,

 - You change what the war is about, making it something that you can compromise on, such as possession of territory.

 This is in fact what happened, and this second reason is a clue to the coming transformation in the worldview of Europe.
 Since the start of the Reformation, Catholics and Protestants had both lead with religion in the political and philosophical realm.
 Now, their focus shifted towards the more tangible and measurable.
-If you have the time, this clip from Kenneth Clarke’s ‘Civilisation’ series makes the transition in art and thought clear:
+We will explore this in more depth in coming weeks.

-Essentially, Clark argues that the shift was from theory, which would include intellectual ideas as well as the unproven realm of ‘faith,’ to experience, observation, and the natural world.
+Essentially, we see a shift from theory, which would include intellectual ideas as well as the unproven realm of ‘faith,’ to experience, observation, and the natural world.
 It is the Dutch school of the 17th century that exemplified this change.
 One can see it in the work of Van Hals:

 Here are practical, reasonable men.
 They are a long way from the emotionally and spiritually moved men from, say, Carravaggio’s work just a few decades earlier.
 This passion for representing reality apart from meaning reached it’s peak with this work of Paulus Potter: